-Dr. Bernadette Gillick's research interests are in cortical plasticity and recovery from neurologic insult in both adult and pediatric populations.
-Dr. Gillick is currently involved in the application of non-invasive brain stimulation in Pediatric Hemiparesis.
+Dr. Gillick's research interests are in cortical plasticity and recovery from neurologic insult in both adult and pediatric populations.
+Dr. Gillick is currently involved in the combined application of non-invasive brain stimulation and rehabilitation interventions in pediatric hemiparesis.

 University of Leuven (KU Leuven), Belgium, BSc in Motor Rehabilitation and Physiotherapy University of Leuven (KU Leuven), Belgium, MSc in Motor Rehabilitation and Physiotherapy University of Leuven (KU Leuven), Belgium, PhD in Motor Rehabilitation and Physiotherapy University of Leuven (KU Leuven), Belgium, Postdoctoral Assignment - Pediatric Research Unit, Neuromotor Rehabilitation Research Group